-Truepoint provides clients with access to quarterly performance reports detailing positions on an account level, as well as the asset allocation of the overall portfolio.
-These reports also provide the client with portfolio performance results and benchmark data for comparison.
-Clients are encouraged to compare the information presented in reports generated by Truepoint with the statements that are received from the custodian.
+Truepoint provides clients with access to performance reporting detailing positions on an account level, as well as the asset allocation of the overall portfolio.
+Clients are encouraged to compare the information presented by Truepoint with the statements that are received from the custodian.